Glove puppetry

-Glove puppetry performances
+Performances

 Glove puppetry (pò͘-tē-hì) performances, similar to some types of Chinese opera, are divided into a first half and a second half show.
 During the first half, known as the "show platform" (戲台), the audience is shown a demonstration by a master puppeteer on the stage.
 The second half consists of the puppet master, the orchestra, and the spoken parts.
 Several key points of a show to be appreciated include: the dexterity of the master puppeteer's manipulation of the puppet, the accompaniment of the orchestra, and the poetic spoken parts of the voice actors.
 With few exceptions, from traditional pò͘-tē-hì to modern performances, human vocal music and operatic singing is rarely heard.

-Glove puppetry in Indonesia
+In Indonesia

-In Indonesia, glove puppetry once popular throughout Chinese communities around Sumatra and Java.
-Especially in Java, the acculturation between Chinese and Javanese culture gave birth to new style of puppetry, called Peranakan Potehi.
+In Indonesia, glove puppetry was popular within Chinese communities around Sumatra and Java.
+In Java, the interaction between Chinese and Javanese culture gave birth to new style of puppetry, called Peranakan Potehi.
 Today, glove puppetry is called with the term "Wayang Potehi" (Wayang means "puppet" in Javanese).
 The Wayang Potehi tradition is mainly preserved in Central Java (Semarang) and East Java's (Gudo, Jombang) Chinese communities.
 Most of the dialog parts of Wayang Potehi have been narrated using Indonesian and Javanese language.

-Glove puppetry in Taiwan
+In Taiwan

 In Taiwan Yunlin County is the center of glove puppetry with most major studios having a presence in the county.

 Since 1984, Pili has been adding computer animations to their glove puppetry TV shows.
-Their shows continue to be popular, even resulting in the Thunderbolt Fantasy series (2016-2021), a collaboration with Gen Urobuchi that combines Pili style glove puppetry with anime style narrative.
+Their shows continue to be popular, with the Thunderbolt Fantasy series being a collaboration with Gen Urobuchi that combines Pili style glove puppetry with anime style narrative.